BartoszGolebiowski21/dictionary_app_v2-django/README.md

 - **Delete the word**: If you want to remove a word, you can do so from the word's detail page.

 - **Test mode**: By choosing "Test mode" in the navigation menu, you can test your knowledge.
 The app will randomly select a word, and you'll have to provide its translation.
 Your answer will be evaluated.

-## Authors

-This application was developed by Bartosz Gołębiowski.

 ## Future Development